 Preexposure immunization has long been recommended for people at high risk.
-However, selective vaccination of high-risk groups in the US and other nonendemic areas has not substantially decreased the incidence of HBV infection; thus, vaccination is now recommended for all US residents ≤ 18 beginning at birth (see Table: Recommended Immunization Schedule for Ages 0–6 yr).
+However, selective vaccination of high-risk groups in the US and other nonendemic areas has not substantially decreased the incidence of HBV infection; thus, vaccination is now recommended for all US residents ≤ 18 years old beginning at birth (see table Recommended Immunization Schedule for Ages 0–6 years).
 Universal worldwide vaccination is desirable but is too expensive to be feasible.

-Adults at high risk of HBV infection should be screened and vaccinated if they are not already immune or infected (see Adult Immunization Schedule).
+Adults at high risk of HBV infection should be screened and vaccinated if they are not already immune or infected (see also the CDC's Adult Immunization Schedule).
 These high-risk groups include

 Men who have sex with men